michael-lynch/vimy/README.md

 A simple, lightweight jQuery plugin used to display videos from a Vimeo account.

+The plugin allows you to display videos independently or as a gallery.
+The gallery mode displays one featured video with image thumbnails of the other videos.
+Clicking on the image thumbnail will replace the featured video.

+Videos are displayed as simple list items allowing you to style them as you wish.

 <a href="http://michael-lynch.github.io/vimy/" target="_blank">See a demo</a>

 <a href="http://michael-lynch.github.io/vimy/gallery.html" target="_blank">See a demo of the gallery</a>